Gift-Famous-Moyo/zero_day/README.md

-## Vangrant project
+## Vagrant project
-  This project shows how to use vagrant on virtualbox in our personal computer
+  This project shows how to use vangrant in virtualbox using personal computer